rodaebel/gaesynkit/doc/source/quickstart.rst

   $ easy_install gaesynkit

-You can now make a symbolik link to it in the root directory of your Google App Engine Python application.
+You can now create a symbolic link to it in the root directory of your Google App Engine Python application.

 Usage
 =====